 The device list shows all matching devices in the data grid view.
-There are number of columns that display the respective data for each device.
+There are a number of columns that display the respective data for each device.

-The columns of the grid view are:
+The default columns of the Device List grid view are:

 - Hostname.
-The DNS hostname for the device. - IP Address.
-The IP address that the device was discovered by. - MAC Address.
-The MAC address associated with the main IP address. - NetBios Name.
-The windows NetBios name (if supported and known). - NetBios Domain.
-The windows NetBios domain (if supported and known). - System Name.
-The MIB II system name. - System Description.
-The MIB II system description. - System OID.
-The MIB II system object ID. - Vendor.
-The network device manufacturer. - Model.
+The DNS hostname for the device.

+- IP Address.
+The IP address that the device was discovered by.

+- MAC Address.
+The MAC address associated with the main IP address.

+- System Name.
+The MIB II system name.

+- System Description.
+The MIB II system description.

+- System OID.
+The MIB II system object ID.

+- Device Category.
+Indicates to which category the device belongs (i.e. router, switch, hub, printer, etc.).

+- Vendor.
+The network device manufacturer.

+- Model.
 The network device model number.